jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 Friday, August {{config.friday}}– Saturday, August {{config.saturday}} will allow us to fill all stalls.
 We have a total of 156 stalls available.

-• We will welcome as our {{config.year}} judge: Malcolm Yeadon, Ontario, CA
+• We will welcome as our {{config.year}} judge: TBA

+• Balanced Rhythms — Matt Rose will be our on-call emergency veterinarian, You can page him by  calling (802) 951-4581.
+Payment is expected at time of service.

 • We will again be a North American Classic Six qualifying show.
 We offer classes for the Six Horse Hitch, Classic Cart and Youth Cart.